Piiveu/plv/grammar.md

 So if you want to make sentence with modal verb, the 2nd verb has to be in the 3th person singular.
 E.G.: "esó", "hó", "tunó", "umpló" and be on the end of sentence.

-Nevsae at tunó.- I hate to do it.
+Nevsaem at tunó.- I hate to do it.

 # Adjectives